 ALTER VIEW changes various auxiliary properties of a view.
 (If you want to modify the view's defining query, use CREATE OR REPLACE VIEW.

-To execute this command you must be the owner of the view.
+To run this command you must be the owner of the view.
 To change a view's schema you must also have CREATE privilege on the new schema.
 To alter the owner, you must also be a direct or indirect member of the new owning role, and that role must have CREATE privilege on the view's schema.
 These restrictions enforce that altering the owner does not do anything you could not do by dropping and recreating the view.
 However, a superuser can alter ownership of any view.

 - The name (optionally schema-qualified) of an existing view.

 - Do not throw an error if the view does not exist.
 A notice is issued in this case.

 - These forms set or remove the default value for a column.
 A view column's default value is substituted into any INSERT or UPDATE command whose target is the view, before applying any rules or triggers for the view.
 The view's default will therefore take precedence over any default values from underlying relations.